 - Maternity Protection — Protection from dismissal due to pregnancy is given from the date that the pregnancy has been reported to the employer until one month after confinement.
 If the employee is dismissed, she must be reinstated and paid for the time missed since termination.

-Paternity Benefit and Family Allowances
+Paternity Benefits and Family Allowances

 - Employers are required to provide at least five days of paternity leave to employees who become fathers.
 Employers are required to pay for paternity benefits and family allowances.
-They are however later reimbursed by social security.
+They are, however, later reimbursed by social security.

 - Brazilian labor law requires employers with 30 or more female employees to provide daycare or payment in lieu thereof to employees with children less than six months of age.
 Collective agreements may require additional childcare credits, typically for children up to three years old.